Update (February 27, 2020): Updated production rollout date.

 When will the changes take place?

-The new set of IP addresses will take effect on January 15, 2020, for both sandbox and production.
+The new set of IP addresses will take effect in production on April 6, 2020.
+The new IP addresses are already live in sandbox.
 We’re sharing this information in advance so that you have time to review your integration and make any updates needed to avoid processing interruption.

 We are adding new IP addresses.
 Our existing IP addresses will not change.
 This update could impact your ability to process payments if your server administrator or IT security team maintains an allowlist (i.e. whitelist) of IP addresses for Braintree API traffic.